 Before publishing changes live to the user community, you’ll want to check how they look on the app first.
 It’s essential to have a previewer app!

 Having separate dashboards for each of your services is unrealistic.
 Monitoring social activities and sending push notifications, emails, and SMS are essential capabilities for your app, and routine management tasks for these services should all be accessible from a single dashboard.

 If you’re like most app owners, you’ll be updating your app on a regular basis – it’s the nature of the business!
 Every time a small content modification is made, some apps demand a lengthy resubmission process.
 Ensure that a dynamic update procedure is built-in, so a single click of a button on the application dashboard automatically pushes out content changes to all applications.

 You’ll need a method of keeping track of your users’ personal information.
-Details like password reset forms are easily overlooked during the design process – but not by a skilled designer!
+It is easy to overlook password reset forms during the design process – but a good designer does not do this!

 Do you want to know more about your customers’ in-app behavior, such as what they do in the app, how many downloads there are, which users access certain screens, and so on?
 This information should be simple to find.

 It’s unlikely that all administrators or users will have the same permissions.
 To regulate who may access and edit what within the app, you’ll want to use roles and permissions.
 This also applies to what users may view on their displays, their personal information, and/or access to premium content.

 You’ll want to divide users into groups based on their activity, profile, and other factors.
 This is handy for sending people messages and push notifications based on the sector they belong to.